twinecoin/twinewiki/Proof-Of-Work.md

 # Proof of Work Calculation
-This page concisely describes the proof of work calculation for Twinecoin.
+This page describes the proof of work calculation for Twinecoin.

 ## Inputs